By Evan Christensen · Owner, The Barn Door Hardware Store

 Door sticks or binds

 Almost always one of three things: track debris, misaligned track, or a warped door.
-Clean the track first — compressed air or a vacuum, then wipe with a damp cloth.
+Clean the track first — compressed air or a vacuum, then wipe the channel with a dry cloth (use a barely-damp cloth followed by a dry pass for stubborn grime).
 If cleaning doesn't fix it, check track level.
 If the door itself is warped from humidity changes, adjust hangers to compensate for minor warping; severe warping requires replacing the door panel.

 Door sags or hangs unevenly